mcduryea/Intro-to-Bioinformatics/TidyAnalysesInR.md

 ::: {.cell-output .cell-output-stdout}
 ```
-# A tibble: 68 × 4
+# A tibble: 8 × 4
   species   island sex     year
-   <fct>     <fct>  <fct>  <int>
+  <chr>     <chr>  <chr>  <dbl>
- 1 Chinstrap Dream  female  2007
+1 Chinstrap Dream  male    2008
- 2 Chinstrap Dream  male    2007
+2 Chinstrap Dream  female  2007
- 3 Chinstrap Dream  male    2007
+3 Chinstrap Dream  male    2009
- 4 Chinstrap Dream  female  2007
+4 Chinstrap Dream  male    2007
- 5 Chinstrap Dream  male    2007
+5 Chinstrap Dream  female  2008
- 6 Chinstrap Dream  female  2007
+6 Chinstrap Dream  female  2009
- 7 Chinstrap Dream  female  2007
+7 Chinstrap Dream  male    2008
 8 Chinstrap Dream  male    2007
- 9 Chinstrap Dream  female  2007
-10 Chinstrap Dream  male    2007
-# … with 58 more rows
 ```
 :::
 :::

 Since we know that these are all `Chinstrap` penguins, perhaps we no longer need the `species` column.
 We can *de*-select it using the `select()` function and a minus (`-`) sign in front of the column name.
-We can also store this smaller data frame into a new object called `chinstraps` by using the arror (`<-`) operator.
+We can also store this smaller data frame into a new object called `chinstraps` by using the arrow (`<-`) operator.

 ::: {.cell}